j0hoon/CSS2json/README.md

 # CSS2json
 This code generates the information that should be in the CSS schema into a json file using the information from the algorithm.

-This is Younghoon Jung, a master's student at Aju University's Automatic Control Laboratory.
+This is Younghoon Jung, a master's student at Ajou University's Automatic Control Laboratory.

 email : riverwind97@ajou.ac.kr